liourej/CodeDroneDIY/README.md

 For security, you must set the failsafe to cut motors power when radio link is lost.

 To set the failsafe:
-1. Put transmitter commands in the configuration wanted when reception is lost
+1. Put transmitter sticks in the configuration wanted when reception is lost
 2. Bind the receiver with the transmitter

-Trasnmitter configuration used during the « bind » operation defines the « failsafe. »
+Transmitter configuration used during the « bind » operation defines the « failsafe. »

 ### 7.4 The benchtest